-In this paper, we studied the dynamics of a lattice Bose gas, which apart from the external optical lattice, is immersed in the optical field of a single-mode high-Q Fabry-Pérot interferometer.
+In this paper, we studied the dynamics of a lattice Bose gas, which apart from the external optical lattice, is immersed in the optical field of a single-mode high- \mathcal{Q} Fabry-Pérot interferometer.
 The wavelength of the resonator is tuned close to that of the optical lattice in order to allow the lattice gas to form a grating.
-This atomic grating can scatter light into the cavity mode either with constructive interference, thus allowing a classical cavity field to build up, or scatter the light destructively thereby destroying the cavity field.
+This atomic grating can either scatter light into the cavity mode with constructive interference, thus allowing a classical cavity field to build up, or scatter the light destructively, thereby destroying the cavity field.
 There is a phase transition in between these two regimes separating two phases with different lattice periodicity.

-We derived analytical expressions for the superfluid- supersolid phase transition in the weak-coupling limit, and an analytical formula for the excitation energy of the critical density wave.
-In the experimental realisation of the cavity Bose-Hubbard model, the optical resonator is an inherently open quantum system.
-Photons from the laser pump are scattered into the cavity, and finally leak out through the cavity mirrors.
-The corresponding dissipation process leads to a quantum noise, that can excite the system out from its ground states.
-It is a fundamental question what time limitation this intrinsic quantum process imposes on the validity of the ground state description, which is substantial to all the studies relying on a Hamiltonian description of the cavity Bose-Hubbard model.
-We calculated analytically the effects of photon loss dissipation in the superfluid and Mott phases.
+We derived analytical expressions for the superfluidsupersolid phase transition in the weak-coupling limit and an analytical formula for the excitation energy of the critical density wave.
+In the experimental realization of the cavity Bose-Hubbard model, the optical resonator is an inherently open quantum system.
+Photons from the laser pump are scattered into the cavity and finally leak out through the cavity mirrors.
+The corresponding dissipation process leads to a quantum noise that can excite the system out of its ground states.
+A fundamental question is what time limitation this intrinsic quantum process imposes on the validity of the ground-state description, which is substantial to all studies relying on a Hamiltonian description of the cavity Bose-Hubbard model.
+We calculated analytically the effects of photon-loss dissipation in the superfluid and Mott phases.
 We showed that the dissipative quantum noise has substantially different effects in the two phases.
-In the superfluid phase, the noise heats the system out from its ground state with a time scale $2\kappa z J/(M\hbar |\Delta_C|)$.
-This time scale is a slow one except for very small detunings.
+In the superfluid phase, the noise heats the system out from its ground state with the timescale $2\kappa z J/(M\hbar |\Delta_C|)$.
+This timescale is a slow one except for very small detunings.

 In the Mott-type phase the gap protects the population in the ground state against the photon field fluctuation noise and allows only a much slower approach towards equilibrium.
-However, the noise blurs also the phase boundaries and affects the excitation spectrum by
+However, the noise blurs also the phase boundaries and affects the excitation spectrum by the quasiparticle resonance broadening by an amount of $2 \kappa \eta^2 / (\kappa^2 + \Delta_C^2)$.